TheAwiteb/ratatui-textarea/README.md

 // Event loop
 loop {
     term.draw(|f| {
-        // Get `tui::layout::Rect` where the editor should be rendered let rect = ...;
+        // Get `ratatui::layout::Rect` where the editor should be rendered let rect = ...;
-        // `TextArea::widget` builds a widget to render the editor with tui let widget = textarea.widget();
+        // `TextArea::widget` builds a widget to render the editor with ratatui let widget = textarea.widget();
         // Render the widget in terminal screen f.render_widget(widget, rect);